-Course Title Credits Credit distribution of the course Eligibility Prerequisite of the Course Title & Code Lecture Tutorial Practical / Practice Criteria course Principles of Child Development 4 3 1 Class XII Pass Nil
+Course Title Credit dis stribution of f the course Fligibility Prerequisite of the & Code Credits Lecture Tutorial Practical / Practice Eligibility Criteria course Principles of Child Development 4 3 1 1 Class XII Pass Nil

-1. To familiarize students with the concept of child development as a field of study.

-- 2. To introduce students with various methods of child study - 3.
+- 1. To familiarize students with the concept of child development as a field of study. - 2.
+To introduce students with various methods of child study - 3.
 To create an understanding of prenatal development